SkylineCommunications/dataminer-docs/develop/devguide/Connector/LogicQActions.md

 A C# QAction is compiled and loaded when it needs to run for the first time (unless the [precompile](xref:Protocol.QActions.QAction-options#precompile) option is used).

 By default, the result is a DLL with the following name: `[protocolName].[protocolVersion].QAction.[QActionID].dll`, e.g. `Newtec CD6000.1.0.0.1.QAction.1.dll`.
-For more information on how a custom name can be used, see [dllName=name](xref:Protocol.Protocol.QActions.QAction-options#dllnamename).
+For more information on how a custom name can be used, see [dllName=name.dll](xref:Protocol.QActions.QAction-options#dllnamenamedll).

 The QAction DLLs are stored in the directory `C:\Skyline DataMiner\ProtocolScripts`.